DeepTaskHY/DM_Generator/README.md

 ## 3. Overview

-When the user utterance and user information taken as input values, the robot utterance is generated using the given information.
-The user information is obtained from the Task Manager through ROS protocol.
-After the robot utterance created, the generated robot utterance is forwarded to the Task Manager again through the ROS protocol.

-(여기 다시 써야할 듯 / 구조도 추가하기)
+When creating the robot utterance, we define several tasks that consider sociality for natural dialogue with the user.
+Each task generates various utterances according to social information(e.g. user profile, health information, schedule information).
+The social information is updated by the Knowledge manager that manages knowledge in the form of ontology.

 ## 4. Hardware requirements